cod3-jr/pyBankBDA/README.md

 ...or just python3 period as MacOS ships with python 2.7 or something like that Replace python3 path with path to your python3 install

+Createed my Automator as a quick action
+(so that it's executable from right-click > service > Butterfield)

 Run Shell Script content:
 ```python
 for f in "$@"; do